imevro/react-ui/docs/styling.md

 ## Details

-The important thing here is that `styles` object itself can be **anything**!
+The important thing here is that `styles` can be **anything**!
 You're free to choose what's appropriate for the given project — be it CSS Modules, styles as plain objects or even a function.
 This also creates an interesting use case for handling components theming.